 If you are in a time crunch, you can always prepare the potatoes ahead of time and store them in the refrigerator.
 Reserve topping them with the pretzel crumbs, for just before you are ready to bake them and increase the baking time by an extra 10-15 min.

 Feel free to tailor the recipe according to your taste, by substituting or taking away some of the ingredients listed here- the possibilities are endless.
-Do not plan on leftovers- this casserole is so delicious - everyone will come back for seconds!
+Do not plan on leftovers- this Mashed Potato Casserole is so delicious – everyone will come back for seconds!
 Enjoy!

 - 1/4 cup (56g) unsalted butter